 If your child has long legs, you might be tempted to turn them forward early for comfort.
 It’s best to resist this urge, especially if your child doesn’t exceed the maximum weight or height for rear-facing.
 Children often fold or cross their legs when they are longer, making for a comfortable ride.

-Children also don’t face leg or foot injury risks rear facing, but this is common in forward-facing children.
+Children also don’t face leg or foot injury risks rear-facing, but this is common in forward-facing children.
 It’s safer to keep them rear-facing.
 There are even rear-facing car seats that extend legroom if you feel your child needs it!

 Another helpful thing to keep in mind is that many states have specific regulations about rear-facing seats and children’s ages.

-Some states require that children under 1 year old, or less than 20 pounds, must be in a rear-facing seat.
+Some states require children under 1 year old, or less than 20 pounds, must be in a rear-facing seat.

 States that require children under 1 year old or weighing less than 20 pounds to be in a rear-facing seat: